inkdropapp/docs-old/src/pages/manual/basic-usage.md

 ## User data directory

-Inkdrop stores your data and config in local at following path:
+Inkdrop stores your data and config in local at the following path:

 - on macOS: `~/Library/Application Support/inkdrop/`
 - on Windows: `%APPDATA%/inkdrop/`